smidavidson/simmit-forum-clone/README.md

-# Reddit-like Forum Clone
+# Simmit: Simple Forum

-Simple Reddit-like forum built with **React.JS, Vite, Tailwind and Supabase**\
+Simmit is a simple Reddit-like forum built with **React.JS, Vite, Tailwind and Supabase**\
 **Live Demo:** https://reddit-forum-clone-eight.vercel.app

 Currently the site is filled with example posts I copied from Reddit, but feel free to post anything you want to test out the site.\